Power Distribution Boards (PDB)

 Frequently Asked Questions

-A BMS protects the battery itself (monitoring individual cell voltages and preventing over-discharge), while a PDB distributes that power to the rest of the robot.
-The BMS sits "inside" the battery pack, whereas the PDB sits between the battery connector and the robot's components.
+BMS guards the battery (cell voltages, over-discharge), while PDB shares that power around the robot.
+BMS lives in the battery pack; PDB sits between battery and components.

-How do I choose the right amperage rating for my PDB?
+How do I pick the right amperage for my PDB?

 What is an "Active" PDB versus a "Passive" PDB?

-Why do my sensors glitch when the motors spin up?
+Why do my sensors freak out when motors ramp up?

-This is likely due to electrical noise or voltage sag.
-A high-quality PDB with LC filters and dedicated low-noise BECs isolates the sensor power rails from the dirty power of the motor rails to prevent this interference.
+Probably electrical noise or voltage dips.
+A solid PDB with LC filters and quiet BECs keeps sensor power isolated from motor mess.

 Does a PDB offer short-circuit protection?